-Actuarial gains and losses are recognized in full in the period in which they occur, in other comprehensive income without recycling to the statement of income in subsequent periods.
+Actuarial gains and losses are recognized in full in the period in which they occur, in other comprehensive income without recycling to the consolidated statement of comprehensive income in subsequent periods.
 Amounts recognized in other comprehensive income are recognized immediately in retained earnings.